 Because of advances in medicine, we’re able to have families, that are biologically ours, and many people think that because we’re gay, we’re infertile.
 We’re actually not infertile… Our process of having children is a little bit different than others, but our children are real human beings, they are sacred and they should not be marginalized.”
 Desmond Child

-LGBT parenting has been a topic that is very close to our hearts as we are proud supporters of the LGBT community and we will continuously strive to advocate Human Rights but also share as much information as possible regarding common misconceptions about the LGBT community and LGBT parents!
+LGBTQI parenting has been a topic that is very close to our hearts as we are proud supporters of the LGBQTI community and we will continuously strive to advocate Human Rights but also share as much information as possible regarding common misconceptions about the LGBTQI community and LGBTQI parents!

 - Children need a mother and father to have a stable upbringing